Thursday, July 6, 2017

 Image Citation: Karan A. Rawlins, University of Georgia, Bugwood.org

 The thickets are used by cattle for shading and protection from the summers heat.
 When thickets form a majority of a cattles grazing area they tend to gain weight faster.
-The thorned thickets are a popular plantings for songbirds and game bird nesting and roosting.
+Thorned thickets are a popular plantings for songbirds and game bird nesting and roosting.
 The fruit is eaten by numerous birds and small animals.
 Lesser prairie-chickens use the cover of the thickets for cooling during the day.
 Fire can damage the thickets but does not generally kill the plantings.